roxana9922/deepfake-detector/README.md

 The project investigates whether an explainable AI-based deepfake detection system can support cybersecurity decision-making.
 The system uses a CNN-based image classification pipeline to classify facial images as **real** or **fake**, and integrates **Grad-CAM** to provide visual explanations of model predictions.

-The project focuses not only on model accuracy, but also on robustness, dataset bias, explainability, and the limitations of deploying deepfake detectors in realistic cybersecurity scenarios.
+The focus of the project is not only classification accuracy, but also robustness, dataset bias, explainability, generalisation risk, and the limitations of deploying deepfake detectors in realistic cybersecurity scenarios.

 ## Project Title

-**Explainable Deepfake Detection for Cybersecurity: Evaluating Robustness and Cross-Dataset Generalisation**
+**Explainable Deepfake Detection for Cybersecurity: Evaluating Robustness, Explainability and Generalisation Risk in AI Media Forensics**

 ## Student

 **Elena Iordache**
 BSc (Hons) Computer Science – Cyber Security
 University of Plymouth

 ## Supervisor